PokemonAutomation/Microcontroller/Wiki/Software/Mac-ArduinoProMicro.md

-# Tutorial - Mac - Arduino Uno R3, Arduino Leonardo and Pro Micro
+# Tutorial - Mac - Arduino Uno R3, Leonardo, and Pro Micro

 This section will walk you through the entire process of setting up your Uno R3, Leonardo, or Pro Micro on a Mac computer.